BRL-CAD/bext/README.md

 ```sh
 cd .. && mkdir brlcad_exttest_build && cd brlcad_exttest_build
 ```
 * Configure with CMake, specifying the path holding the bext output directories via the BRLCAD_EXT_DIR variable.
-Unless you have overridden the CMAKE_INSTALL_PREFIX of the bext build, it will be located in your home directory.
-The BRLCAD_EXT_DIR directory should in turn contain install and noinstall folders.
+Unless you have overridden the CMAKE_INSTALL_PREFIX of the bext build, BRLCAD_EXT_DIR should be the same as your bext build directory.
+(A valid BRLCAD_EXT_DIR target directory will contain install and noinstall folders.)
 If you also wish to test with Qt, you must currently enable that support in BRL-CAD as well.
 (Note that the BRL-CAD configure process is responsible for staging the BRLCAD_EXT_DIR contents into the build directory, so it can take some time to complete...)
 ```sh
 cmake ../brlcad -DBRLCAD_EXT_DIR=<your_bext_install_dir> -DBRLCAD_ENABLE_QT=ON -DCMAKE_BUILD_TYPE=Release
 ```